Return to Menu

 Superman is the investigator.
 Before having to be leashed when he went outside he would be the first to investigate something unusual or interesting.
 Unfortunately it's difficult to do that when you must be leashed or you will go over the fence.
 While Superman also goes to dog class, being "pretty" is not enough for such a busy guy who really needs more than one or two small jobs.
 To add another, we've been having him sit next to us (on leash so he stays out of trouble) while ether of us is typing on the computer.
 It's made a big difference in his personality and he often asks to do this "job", as simple as it is.

-Some of the jobs that I've seen consistently over the years are Alpha, Yes man, Waker-upper, Kitchen dog, and Enforcer.
-Since we have more dogs than jobs, it's common for a dog to invent a job based on what they think needs doing (such as Mocha determining that I should feed the bunny every morning.
-She knows I tend to forget, hence she reminds me).
-It's also common in small packs for each dog to have more than one job.
-The most important jobs seem to be Alpha and Enforcer.
 Your dog may do other things as well.
 For example, in Alvin's home - he is the kid waker-upper - making sure the teenagers get up for school.
 Tova made it her responsibility to raise and watch over orphan kittens.
 Jack and Frosty both watched out for the cats and made sure they had no fights (an "Alpha" job).

 A Malamute needs a job because it's part of his identity.
 It gives him purpose beyond just existing.
 It's not optional.
 They are "working" dogs so it's necessary that they work - even if it's something we'd consider silly or unimportant.
 It doesn't have to be a real job (though some dogs have them and that's even better) such as pulling a sled, hauling wood, or protecting puppies.
 The thing you have to be careful about is that you can accidentally create "bad" jobs - such as garbage rummager or counter surfer if you aren't careful and don't correct.
 While the mal may think this is a very important and necessary job, it's usually not as appreciated by humans.

 Some other family jobs have included helping Mom walk the kids to the bus stop (Harley) or helping me walk my kindergarden kids to school (Penny), though you should never allow a mal to do this alone - they probably will not come back!
 Walks to the mailbox for the mail.
 "Supervising" while you do yard work (Koani).
-And one of their favorites, accompanying you to the grocery store to bring back the food (if trustworthy in the car).
+And one of their favorites, accompanying you to the grocery store to bring back the food (if trustworthy in the car with groceries).
 Bringing home the groceries is quite a high-status job in the Mal kingdom because it's not just a job - but a status job.
 The hunters have brought back food for the pack!
-Even if you just go for walks with your dog, put a pack on him - he'll feel like he's doing a job and will be much less "spastic" running to and fro looking for smells - somehow the pack helps him feel like he's working, so he settles down and gets to work and takes the walk seriously as a "job".
+Even if you just go for walks with your dog, put a backpack on him - he'll feel like he's doing a job and will be much less "spastic" running to and fro looking for smells - somehow the backpack helps him feel like he's working, so he settles down and gets to work and takes the walk seriously as a "job".

 Going to an obedience class weekly, or doing a classroom demonstration for your child's school can also be a "job".
 If you have young kids the number of jobs is endless - watching over them while they play, floor clean up, "helping" pick up toys (I call this supervising...), keeping them occupied (playing), and more.
 It just takes some creativity.

-By the age of 2 every Malamute should have a job of some sort, if nothing more than sitting under your desk at a regular time while you read your email (a great job for senior mals)!
+By the age of 2 every Malamute should have a job of some sort, if nothing more than sitting under your desk at regular times while you read your email (a great job for senior mals)!
 It's the consistency of doing something day after day, something perceived as important, that makes it a job.
 A Malamute with a job, no matter how small the job is, is a better behaved dog because he has a routine and knows what to expect.
 He has a purpose.
 He is a working dog true to his heritage.